RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-flight.md

 - Please try to contribute udev rules to the [game-devices-udev codeberg](https://codeberg.org/fabiscafe/game-devices-udev)
 - (Optional) Inform the RetroDECK team on how you got it working on discord.

+**Always check for Linux Support**<br>
+Just to be safe, it is better before you buy anything to double check if there is Linux support for it.

 ## Flight Sticks - Arcade

 <img src="../../wiki_images/controllers/flightstick-arcade.png" width="250">